Published: 2026-05-04

 The guidance’s most specific technical requirement concerns identity management for AI agents.
 Each agent must carry a verified, cryptographically secured identity that is distinct from the identity of the human user or system account that initiated it [1].
 This is a departure from common practice, where agents are often deployed using API keys associated with a developer’s account or a shared service account with broad permissions.
 The agencies require short-lived credentials rather than persistent API keys, encrypted communications for all agent-to-agent and agent-to-service channels, and identity verification that does not rely on ambient network trust.

 The enterprise operational implication is that agentic AI systems must be brought within the scope of the organization’s identity and access management program as a distinct class of non-human identity.
-Organizations that have invested heavily in securing human user accounts — multi-factor authentication, privileged access workstations, just-in-time access provisioning — may not have extended equivalent rigor to the service accounts and API credentials used by AI agents.
+Many organizations have invested heavily in securing human user accounts — multi-factor authentication, privileged access workstations, just-in-time access provisioning — but have not extended equivalent rigor to the service accounts and API credentials used by AI agents.
 The guidance treats this gap as a critical deficiency.
 Extending IAM program scope to cover agent identities explicitly, with the same governance rigor applied to privileged human accounts, is among the highest-priority compliance actions the guidance implies.
+The ATF’s Identity control area defines exactly this scope of work, including agent authentication, authorization, and session management as discrete capabilities to be designed and audited [20].

 Least-Privilege Access Enforcement